GramsOrg/grams-docs/docs/API Reference/Account.md

 ---

-> `sendAmount` will deduct the amount from the account regardless of the validity of the address

 ### `sendAmount(recipient, amount, options)`

 Sends a specified amount of grams to the given recipient address or a specified amount of tokens to the recipient's address, from the current account.